eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 The main reason is registration.
 The loading logic has side-effects that register loaded plugins to the plugin manager, and plugins have side-effects that register rules and environments to other managers.

 The codebase gets pretty simple by the removal of the registration.
-Instead, the internal structure of configuration owns loaded plugins and parsers <a id="plugin-resolution-change" href="major-02-plugin-resolution-change.md" title="Enhancement point for Plugin Resolution Change">✨</a><a id="plugin-renaming" href="minor-03-plugin-renaming.md" title="Enhancement point for Plugin Renaming">✨</a>.
+Instead, the internal structure of configuration owns loaded plugins and parsers <a id="plugin-renaming" href="minor-03-plugin-renaming.md" title="Enhancement point for Plugin Renaming">✨</a>.

 ![New relationship graph](diagrams/new-deps.svg)